In our interview with Elizabeth Reed, we discuss the media’s influence — for better or for worse — on LGBTQ identity, culture, and interpretations.

 Elizabeth Reed is a cultural sociologist and lecturer at Goldsmiths University in London whose research focuses on LGBTQ relationships and families, contemporary childhood, and the role of media and cultural representations in identity-making.

+To check out show notes from our podcast episodes and learn more about BBXX visit bbxx.world.
 If you’ve enjoyed listening, please take one minute to write a review for our podcast.
 We would also sincerely appreciate it if you would give us your feedback using the link on our website or by emailing firstname.lastname@example.org.
 Any questions, concerns, ideas, or suggestions are always more than welcome!